Could Be Real

 Loxdale English Centre is in Portslade, a suburb of Brighton and Hove with a population of 18,000.
 The suburb has two areas: Portslade-by-Sea and Portslade Old Village, each with its own distinctive character.

 The school is a 3-minute walk from Portslade Village, which was built up in the 16th century.
-The village today has a post office and small store, cafรฉ, beautician, large charity shop, takeaway restaurant, and two pubs.
+The village today has a post office and small store, café, beautician, large charity shop, takeaway restaurant, and two pubs.
+Many of our students in homestay accommodation live within walking distance.

-There is also a large garden centre with gift shop and cafรฉ, garage with groceries, more pubs, and a small supermarket, all within a 10-minute walk of Loxdale.
+There is also a large garden centre with gift shop and café, garage with groceries, more pubs, and a small supermarket, all within a 10-minute walk of Loxdale.
 You will also find one of only two remaining Camera Obscuras in the UK at Foredown Tower, about a 15-minute walk.
+See our photo gallery for images of the local area.

 3 minutes to Portslade Village, 17 minutes to Boundary Road shopping area